Space-at-your-Service/Astrolink/README.md

 ## Structure :

     - backend
-        - astrolink : Core django project folder
+        - astrolink : core django project folder
         - inventory : inventory app
         -  : procedures app
     - vue
-        - ?
+        - public : the public page where the app is compiled
+        - src : core vue project folder
+            - assets : static assets (CSS sheets, images, police, etc.)
+            - components : reusable Vue components
+            - models : reusable classes
+            - router : handles client routing between the different views
+            - services : data API (collection of REST methods to access the backend)
+            - store : single source of truth for data shared accross the app
+            - views : pages of the app

 ## Usage

-    All commands assume you have a shell in the main repository folder
+    All commands assume you have a command shell in the main repository folder Astrolink.

 ### Backend